 Bunker prices continue going down at the Far East ports of Russia (graph)

-The market players say the prices are just indicative with limited volumes of heavy fuel oil available and low demand of it in the area.
+The market players say the prices are just indicative with limited volumes of non-compliant fuel oil available and low demand of it in the area.

-The bunkering companies have to fix fuel prices not to go into the red.

 The difference between maximum/minimum prices depends on the amount of fuel sold and its availability.